kueddelmaier/transfer-learning-for-climate/README.md

 python3.7 climate_ae/models/ae/main_ae.py
 ```

 By default, the hyperparameters from the file ``python/climate_ae/models/ae/configs/config_dyn_adj_precip.json`` will be used which correspond to the settings needed to reproduce  the precipitation results reported in the manuscript.
-For temperature, the corresponding hyperparameters are given in ``python/climate_ae/models/ae/configs/config_dyn_adj_temp.json``.

 Each trained model is associated with a so-called ``CHECKPOINT_ID`` which is needed to load a trained model.
 The ``CHECKPOINT_ID`` is returned as the last logging statement when training the autoencoder and it is also saved in the model outputs that are written to ``OUT_PATH``.